Andrew Bryan (Baptist)

-Andrew Bryan (1737–1812) founded Bryan Street African Baptist Church, affectionately called the Mother Church of Black Baptists, and First African Baptist Church of Savannah in Savannah, Georgia, the first black Baptist churches to be established in America.
+Andrew Bryan (1737–1812) founded Bryan Street African Baptist Church, affectionately called the Mother Church of Black Baptists, and First African Baptist Church and First Bryan Baptist Church in Savannah, Georgia, the first black Baptist churches to be established in America.
 Bryan was formerly enslaved by Jonathan Bryan.

 Andrew Bryan was born in 1737 in Goose Creek, South Carolina, to slave parents.
 He married a woman named Hannah.
 Bryan converted to Christianity through the preaching of George Liele.
 After Liele left Savannah for a mission to Jamaica, Bryan began to preach.
 He was imprisoned twice for preaching to enslaved people, but he continued to do so.
 He was also severely whipped but was noted for enduring the suffering as Jesus Christ had done.
 Bryan established the church which would eventually become known as First African Baptist Church, and it grew from sixty-nine members in 1788 to about seven hundred by 1800.

 Origin and family

 Bryan was born in 1737 in the small town of Goose Creek, South Carolina.
 Bryan was born on a plantation called Brampton, owned by Jonathan Bryan.
 Brampton was known as a productive rice plantation.
 His father was a man named Caesar, who was enslaved along with Bryan.
 He was a mixture of black and white.
 Andrew served as a coachman and a body servant to Jonathan.
 Society for the Propagation of the Gospel in Foreign Parts (S.P.G.) was an organization that cared for British colonists in religious matters and supported the spiritual needs of Indians and enslaved people.
 The S.P.G. organization influenced Bryan to become a religious leader.

 He had a brother by the name of Sampson Bryan.
-Hannah Bryan was the wife of Bryan.
-It was believed that he had a daughter as well.
+His nephew was Rev Andrew Marshall; Marshall preached at the Second African Baptist Church before pastoring the First African Baptist Church from 1808 onwards.
+Bryan was married to Hannah.
+It was believed that they had a daughter.

 The beginning of preaching

 While growing up on the Brampton plantation, Bryan came across a man named George Liele.
 Liele was the first African American to be ordained and travel out of the country.
 Bryan and Liele became good friends and started preaching alongside each other.
 In 1783, Bryan and his wife were baptized along with some other enslaved people.
 Abraham Marshall and Jesse Peters baptized 45 people who followed Bryan's teachings.
 Those 45 people regularly organized and then became his congregation.
 Bryan was ordained and became the pastor of the first Baptist church in Savannah, Georgia.
 Sampson was the first deacon of the church.
 Bryan would preach along the Savannah River.

-Liele went away to Jamaica, and Bryan took over the churches that Liele would preach at, which caused an expansion in Bryan's congregation.
+Liele went away to Jamaica, and Bryan and two other preachers took over the churches that Liele had preached at.
 One of these locations was owned by Edward Davis in Yamacraw.
 Davis encouraged Bryan to build a religious place in the village of Yamacraw.
 The gatherings at the village of Yamacraw got so big that the white community thought it was a plot of rebellion.